INSAlgo/trainings-2018/W2_oct15_oct21/io_exercices.md

 print(input())
 ```

-It shouldn't come as a surprise for you that this program prints directly on the standard output the first line it gets from the standard input
+It shouldn't come as a surprise for you that this program prints directly on the standard output the first line it gets from the standard input.
 Write this program in a Python file that you can name custom_cat.py

 ### Exercice 1 - Custom cat